Claudiusgonzo/NIH/README.md

 - Resource Group.
 You can create a new one or use an existing group.
 - Location.
 Select the data center that's most appropriate.
 For fastest network access, it's the data center that has most of your data or is closest to your physical location.

+b) Size:
-b) Size: Select one of the server types that meets your functional requirements and cost constraints.
+Select one of the server types that meets your functional requirements and cost constraints.
 For more choices of VM sizes, select View All.

 c) Settings:
 - Use Managed Disks.
 Choose Managed if you want Azure to manage the disks for the VM.
 If not, you need to specify a new or existing storage account.
 Other parameters.
 You can use the default values.
 If you want to use non-default values, hover over the informational link for help on the specific fields.

+d) Summary:
-d) Summary: Verify that all the information you entered is correct.
+Verify that all the information you entered is correct.
 Select Create.

+# How to access the DSVM
+After the VM is created and provisioned, you can remote desktop into it by using the admin account credentials that you configured in the preceding Basics section.
+You're ready to start using the tools that are installed and configured on the VM.
+Many of the tools can be accessed through start menu tiles and desktop icons.

 # Azure Databricks